Urban Forestry Program

 IMPORTANT STORM RELATED DAMAGE INFORMATION

 Trees in Silverton sustained historic damage during the ice storm in February 2021.
 Tree permits are required to remove a tree.
-An temporary exception to this requirement has been granted by the City Manager, but only for trees damaged by the recent ice storm to the extent that they are an immediate threat to life or property.
 With the exception of some trees on private property, if you cut down a tree in Silverton, you must replace it with another approved tree.

 The City temporarily authorized tree removal without a permit, but the process has been updated in order to protect urban trees and better track the impacts of the storm, on street trees in particular.
 Please view the Tree Permit Application for a list of criteria for requesting approval to remove a tree.
 Use the contact information on this page for help determining if you will need to submit an permit application.